unjs/hookable/README.md

 ### `hook (name, fn)`

 Register a handler for a specific hook. `fn` can be a single function or an array.

+Returns an `unregister` function that, when called, will remove the registered handler.

 ### `addHooks(configHooks)`